mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 All primitives that actually consume input (there are also primitives that
-alter behavior of existing parsers, such as `try` itself) are “atomic” in
+alter the behavior of existing parsers, such as `try` itself) are “atomic” in
 terms of input consumption.
 This means that if they fail, they backtrack
 automatically, so there is no way they can consume some input and then fail
 halfway through.
-This is why `pScheme` with its list of alternatives works:
+This is why `pScheme`, with its list of alternatives, works:
-`string` is defined on top of `tokens` and `tokens` is a primitive.
+`string` is defined on top of `tokens`, and `tokens` is a primitive.
 We
-either match the entire string with `string` or we fail without consuming
+either match the entire string with `string`, or we fail without consuming
-input stream at all.
+any input at all.

-Back to parsing URIs, `(<|>)` can be used to build a handy combinator called
+Back to parsing URIs: `(<|>)` can be used to build a handy combinator called
 `optional`:

 ```haskell